 Change brings uncertainty—that is why it is dangerous for people who prefer to stay where they are.
 If you endanger the status quo, you are automatically a foe.

 While office politics is very real, we shouldn’t let it completely change our behavior.
 We have to respect human behavior, group dynamic, company culture, and even the status quo.
-Ignoring these aspects of life can have negative consequences for our career.
-If you want to achieve results, you can’t ignore these human characterstics.
+Ignoring these aspects of life can have negative consequences on our careers.
+If you want to achieve results, you can’t ignore these human characteristics.

 For example: if you attack people who don’t like change, they will try everything to stop you.
 Instead, conceal your intentions and attempt to achieve your goal in another way (one that doesn’t require changing people who don’t want to change).

 But we also shouldn’t become Frank Underwood.
-People do not start their career as political masterminds—they evolve.
+People do not start their careers as political masterminds—they evolve.
 Most corporations have a culture of politics—the organization changes the people who join them.